 Scholarship Coverage: Full Scholarship

-The Orange Knowledge Program (OKP), formerly Netherlands Fellowship Programme (NFP) is a scholarship programme initiated and fully-funded by the Dutch Ministry of Foreign Affairs for short courses and Master programs.
-The scholarship program consists of 3 components; individual scholarships for mid-career professionals; group training; and institutional partnerships between knowledge institutions.
-Targeted candidates are professionals who work, live, and hold a citizenship in one of the 52 countries on the OKP Country list.
-To be able to apply for this type of scholarships, the candidate must be nominated by his/her organization.
+The Orange Knowledge Program (OKP), formerly Netherlands Fellowship Programme (NFP) is a scholarship programme initiated and fully funded by the Dutch Ministry of Foreign Affairs.
+The scholarship program consists of 3 components; individual scholarships for mid-career professionals; TMT; and institutional partnerships between knowledge institutions.
+Targeted candidates are professionals who work, live, and hold a citizenship in one of the 53 countries on the OKP Country list.
+To be able to apply for this type of scholarships, the candidate must be nominated by his/her organisation.

 Some of the priority themes are Security and Rule of Law, Food and Nutrition Security, and Water.
 Please note that not all Dutch higher education institutions and study programs offer OKP scholarship, you could find the information on university’s website.
 The application should be sent directly to the university before the deadline (may vary).